-On 11 February 1972 the area was set aside for the Conservation of Flora and Fauna.
-Following requests from the Department of Fisheries and Wildlife the nature Reserve was vested in the Western Australian Wildlife Authority (now replaced by the NPNCA) on 23 January 1976.
+On 11 February 1972 the area was bet aside for the Conservation of Flora and Fauna.
+Following requests from the Department of Fisheries and Wildlife the Nature Reserve was vested in the Western Australian Wildlife Authority (now the NPNCA) on 23 January 1976.

 Several associations dominate Mokine Nature Reserve.
 Powderbark woodland on gravelly loams dominates the laterite ridges and breakaways.
-Associated with granite outcrops are mixed woodlands of wandoo, marri, allocasuarina and jam.
+Associated with granite outcrops are mixed woodlands of wandoo, marri, sheoak and jam.
 Wandoo becomes dominant on the lower loam-clay flats.
-Various combinations of these species and several other minor associations total eight broad vegetation associations, delineated in Figure 12, and described below:
+Various combinations of these species and several other minor associations give a total of eight broad vegetation associations.
+These are delineated in Figure 12 and described as follows: